Jawadaz/alexa-cookbook/guides/aws-security-and-setup/secure-lambda-function.md

 1. To secure a Lambda function, so that it can only be invoked by your skill, follow these steps.
 1. Open up the [developer portal](https://developer.amazon.com/alexa/console/ask) and locate your skill in the list.
 1. Click on the skill id which is located in small text, directly below the skill name.
 It'll looks something like ```amzn1.ask.skill.12ab...```.
-Once you click on it, the id should briefly change into the word 'Copied'.
+Select and copy the ID into clipboard.
 1. Return to your Lambda function in the AWS Console.
 If you're following a sample skill tutorial, you may already have this browser tab open.
 Otherwise, open the Lambda console by clicking here: [AWS Console](https://console.aws.amazon.com/lambda/home?/functions) and selecting the appropriate function.
 1. In the **Designer** section, under the **Add triggers** section, locate the **Alexa Skills Kit** trigger and click on it.
 1. Scroll down to **Configure triggers**, paste the Skill ID in the Skill ID edit box.